 Are some of your guests vegetarian?
 Add in fajita veggies and Instant Pot refried beans to make sure everyone gets enough to eat.

 If you have a few friends who are meat-eaters only, feel free to add taco meat to your buffet.

 What Kind of Fish Should I Use?

-For these tacos, I used tilapia.
-If you’re using tilapia, I recommend buying BAP Certified tilapia that is harvested within the United States.
+If you’re buying tilapia, I recommend buying BAP Certified tilapia that is harvested within the United States.

-As with most tacos, you can pretty much serve whatever toppings you want– but traditionally you’d at least have a yogurt sauce or sour cream and shredded cabbage.
+As with most tacos, you can pretty much serve whatever toppings you want, but here are some of my favorite toppings.

 Want more tips about how to grill seafood?
 Check out this post on How to Grill Fish!